ganesh68788/Enhancing_data_security_Using_cryptography_steganography_file_encryption/README.md

 [2] Ms. Hemlata Sharma, Ms. MithleshArya, and Mr. Dinesh Goyal.
 Department of CSE ​ Secure Image Hiding Algorithm using Cryptography and Steganography.
 2013

+[3] S. Wendzel, S. Zander, B. Fechner, and C. Herdin.
+"Double Layer Security Using Crypto-Stegano Techniques: A Comprehensive Study."
+Health and Technology, 2021.

+[4] S. Sarmah.
+"Evaluating the Merits and Constraints of Cryptography-Steganography Integration."
+International Journal of Information Security, 2024.

+[5] M. R. K. Krishna, V. R. Kumar, and N. R. Reddy.
+"A Secure Data Communication System Using Cryptography and Steganography."
+International Journal of Computer Networks & Communications (IJCNC), 2013.